lakowske/level-over-http/README.md

 level-over-http
 ===============
-Serves and stores items to a level database over http.

-level-over-http can live stream a level database and can accept the same options defined in the LevelDOWN API.
+Serves and stores items to a level database over http.  level-over-http can live stream a level database and accept the same options defined in the LevelDOWN API.

 Here is an example of serving 'test.db' over http://localhost:3000/test